ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>UUID is the unique identifier for the BMC as defined in REDFISH API.</p>
+<p>UUID is the unique identifier for the BMC as defined in REDFISH API.
+This field is optional and can be omitted, controller will choose the first avaialbe Manager</p>
 </td>
 </tr>
 <tr>